-So, managers, who’s worse: the folks in the other room or those who are spying on them?
-Who is right and who is wrong really doesn’t matter as long as whatever the inappropriate behavior is addressed.
+So, managers, who’re worse: the folks in the other room or those who are spying on them?
+Who is right and who is wrong really doesn’t matter as long as whatever the inappropriate behaviour is addressed.

 Civility in the workplace is paramount to success.
-Bullying, poor morale, toxic environments and rudeness can all be improved, if not removed all together.
+Bullying, poor morale, toxic environments and rudeness can all be improved, if not removed altogether.

 In the Baltimore Workplace Civility Study, 83% of respondents agreed that it was “very important” to their well-being, to their health, to their performance and to their job satisfaction to work in a civil environment.

 So, how do we solve the problem of incivility at work?

 To solve the incivility problem in our workplaces, we need to change how we work.
 We need to create workplaces that support a culture of learning where thinking is best practice.

 We need to build capacity for civil behaviour by giving people the skills they need to make better decisions and to contribute to reducing the stress and incivility in our workplaces.

 We need to embed civility in our workplace policies and procedures, into our organizational values and mission statements, into our job descriptions and codes of conduct, and into our hiring and evaluation practices.